MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-admin-cli-stop-start.md

 In Machine Learning Server 9.3, you can use `admin` extension of the [Azure Command Line Interface](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) (**Azure CLI**) to manage your configuration, including stopping and starting services.

+>[!Important]
+>- You must first set up your nodes before doing anything else with the `admin` extension of the CLI.
+>- You do not need an Azure subscription to use this CLI.
+It is installed with Machine Learning Server and runs locally.

 1. On the machine hosting the node, launch a command line window or terminal  with administrator (Windows) or root/sudo (Linux) privileges.

 1. Run the command to either stop or start a node.